This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Lake Como is one of the most popular draws to the Lombardy region, made famous over and over again by movies, and the fact George Clooney has a home here.

-That’s not to say you should skip through Como, as the town itself is beautiful.
+That’s not to say you should skip through Como, as the town itself is beautiful, and makes for a great base.
 Be sure to visit the Como Duomo, which has a rather unique shape, and take the funicular up to Brunate for some absolutely stunning views over the lake and city.
 In the winter months, Brunate is a popular skiing destination.

 Varenna, Lake Como

 My favourite spot on Lake Como is Varenna, and arriving here on one of the small ferries that hop between the lakeside towns on a crisp November afternoon was just beautiful.

 The colourful reflections of the town illuminated the water, snow-capped mountains sat in the background, and the cute-cafes along the promenade were perfect for sitting in and letting time lap away.

 It reminded me somewhat of a Cinque Terre type of village, but on a lake, not the ocean, and I can only imagine in the summer months it becomes just as crowded as the other towns around the lake, but in the off-season, it felt like the perfect private retreat.